Energy

 Electricity - Can a retailer change my plan without my permission when I get a new meter?

-Under Rule 46(4C) of the National Energy Rules, you can be assigned to a new network tariff as a result of a meter change, and retailers are not required to give advance notice of the change.
-The Australian Energy Market Commission (AEMC) is responsible for the National Energy Rules.
+Under Rule 46(4C) of the National Energy Rules, currently you can be assigned to a new network tariff as a result of a meter change, and retailers are not required to give advance notice of the change.

 In IPART’s view, retailers should also be required to give customers notice of any changes to their tariffs in all circumstances.
 We have provided our views to the AEMC in a submission to their smart metering review.